 B i o g r a p h y

-Greek-American Baritone Evan Bravos has been praised for his strong singing and acting and marked as “a young talent to watch” by the Chicago Tribune.
-He has received international acclaim for his expressivity, standout stage presence and artful interpretations of opera, oratorio and art song repertoire.
+Baritone Evan Bravos, marked as a “young talent to watch” by the Chicago Tribune, has received critical acclaim for his “lovely lyric baritone” (Opera News) in artful interpretations of opera, oratorio and art song repertoire.

 His highlights for the 2023-24 season include Countess’ Lackey/Ivan Ivanovich in Shostakovich’s The Nose with Chicago Opera Theater, an orchestral debut with Helena Symphony on Rachmaninoff's The Bells and a featured performance of Schubert's Der Winterreise for Opera Up Close, a concert series in Chicago.
 He is pleased to be joining USC’s production of Le Nozze di Figaro.

 Mr. Bravos’ 2022-23 season marked several debuts, from a solo appearance in Carmina Burana with the Hawaii Symphony Orchestra, to the role of Nathan/Father in White Snake Projects’ newly minted annual holiday series, “Let’s Celebrate.”
 With Chicago Opera Theater, Bravos covered the Vicar in Albert Herring and debuted the role of Kenny Kincaid in The Cook-Off.
 He made a role and company debut at Opera Tampa as Silvio in I Pagliacci.

 Of Bravos’ recent performance in the West Coast premiere of Jennifer Higdon's Cold Mountain at the Music Academy of the West, Voice Magazine raved, baritone Evan Bravos’ performance in the lead role of Inman indicated his career is already moving forward and little wonder; he commands a powerful, rich voice and his acting chops are first-class."